prompts-studio/prompts-sol/README.md

 The Prompt server (to be implemented) will do the following:
 - initalize a prompt URI based on the prompt input
-- validate contribution content against the prompt schema return contribution URI
+- validate contribution content against the prompt schema and return a contribution URI
-- compile a final URI based on contributions
+- compile all contributions and return a final URI

 <div align="center">
   <img src="Prompts-diagram.png?raw=true">